corenting/eddrit/README.md

 The following configuration parameters are also available:
 - `DEBUG` (default is `false`): enable [starlette](https://www.starlette.io/) debug mode.
 Should not be needed outside of development.
 - `LOG_LEVEL` (default is `WARNING`): only log if the message level is superior or equal to this level.
+- `PROXY` (default is null): if set, requests to Reddit will be sent through the specified proxy.
+This can be used to bypass IP-based blocks, for example if proxying the instance through Cloudflare WARP.

 ## Donations